Does the plethora of parrot perches produce puzzlement? Learn perches & placement now!

-The problem is we stock a lot of perches but because of the infinite number of the widths of cages built from the beginning of time it would be impossible to keep that large of an inventory of lengths & diameters.
+The problem is we stock a lot of perches but because of the infinite number of the widths of cages built from the beginning of time, it would be impossible to keep that large of an inventory of lengths & diameters.

-Notched end of a 3/4 in diameter
+The notched end of a 3/4 in diameter

 dowel perch that probably came with your cage

 Not to worry.
-This is why we offer what we call “single bolt on perches“, In other words it only bolts onto any one side of the cage and can be anywhere from 6 inches to 18 inches long.
+This is why we offer what we call “single end bolt on perches”, In other words, it only bolts onto any one side of the cage and can be anywhere from 6 inches to 18 inches long.
 This actually gives you greater versatility, now more than you ever imagined.

 We advocate that after you get a new cage or if you’ve had your cage for a while (1 – 3 months) to remove that long dowel perch that goes from side to side.

-We’ll tell you what to replace it with in a minute.
+We’ll tell you what to replace it within a minute.
 That perch should become an essential tool in your caged bird keepers toolkit.
 It’s a perch that your bird should be familiar with and readily “step up” on to.

-Situations where it will be useful are when your bird:
+Situations, where it will be useful, are when your bird

 is higher in the room that it should be and needs to come down